sunpuk745/4790-GameProgramming/README.md

 # 4790-GameProgramming
 Labs for Game Programming

-Please open scene in the assets folder for some reason if you open the project through unity hub it wont load up the scene.
+Please open scene in the Assets then Scenes folder, For some reason if you open the project through unity hub it won't load up the scene.